ben-hilger/ben-hilger/README.md

 * I've been coding in my free time for 5+ years
 * I am currently learning Golang
 * I've spending extra time re-inforcing the basics of data structures and algorithms
-* I'm currently commited to spend the next two months learning neovim
+* I'm currently commited to spend the next two months learning vim motions